 I call to dispatch “56 on”….Dispatch “Ok 56, keep us posted” they knew this was bad.

-I stop where the cop directs me, throw it in park and jump out to get to the back where fire is are already unloading my stretcher, I grab a corner and get to the scene.
+I stop where the cop directs me, throw it in park and jump out to get to the back where fire is are already unloading my stretcher (that’s a oh shit sign right there) I grab a corner and get to the scene.
 I see three cars which have damage.
 First car is in the center of the intersection, a corolla, decently small car.
 The two front doors are already torn off and crews are working on cutting the C posts now. (that’s the third post back from the windshield to the rear window, they order A, B, and C.) The other vehicle, a dark mid-size car maybe a Ford, two police officers and a fire fighter are tending to those patients.
 A crew works on back-boarding another patient on the street, I can feel the glass crunch beneath my boots as we position the stretcher and get the back board ready.
 Fire is almost done getting the roof off.
 The small corolla is completely smashed at all four sides, the roof is crushed in, the front end is nearly sitting where the driver and front passenger where.
 Clearly the ‘rollover’ vehicle.
 The smell of gasoline, hot oil and air bag vapor fill my nose and throat.
-It’s like there was no outer world other than our four street intersection of this block.
+It’s like there was no outer world other than our four street intersection of this block, we were in our own snow globe.
 That’s when I spotted the black SUV.

 She’s beautiful.
 Perfect almost.
 Long straight blonde hair gently swaying with the evening breeze, just standing there in her black pants and a black petticoat with her purse clutched in her hands down in front of her body.
 Just standing there.
 There is no sound.
 I can’t hear a thing.
 No voices yelling out what they need, no patients moaning or crying out in pain, no cries of “Oh God, please help me!!”.

-We arrive unload and rush through the doors, flashback of the scene with Joe rushing in on his CPR race through my head.
+We arrive unload, rushing through the doors, flashback of the scene with Joe rushing in on his CPR race through my head.
 We get to trauma room 4.
 The hospital is crazy, nurses and docs everywhere, teams flying through doors from the e.r. to help, we move our patient over and race to get our stretcher out of their way, it’s their call now.

 I step back and move the stretcher to the hallway, I call dispatch for times, they advise me to get out my prep and stay put, after all we are the CCT rig, we may need to transfer one of these patients to a higher facility once stabilized.
 I acknowledge and start to head back into the trauma ward to get the rest of our equipment.